RiverApril/LEDCube/README.md

 # Hardware Design

 The Cube is setup to have 32 columns (16 columns really but 2 wires in each for the 2 colors) and 4 layers.
-When a column is powered and a layer is powered the corisponding LED will light.
+When a column is powered and a layer is powered the corresponding LED will light.
 Each light is a bi-colored LED with blue and red individually wired to their own column.

 Wiring diagram: